GMC-DRL/MetaBox/README.md

 * `Tester` is used to **evaluate** the optimization performance of the MetaBBO-RL.
 By using the test set to test the baselines and the trained MetaBBO agent, it produces test log for logger to generate statistic test results.

-* `Logger` implements multiple functions for **displaying** the logs of the training process and the results of the testing process, which facilitates the improvement of the training process and the observation of MetaBBO-RL's performance.
+* `Logger` implements multiple interfaces for **displaying** the logs of the training process and the results of the testing process, which facilitates the improvement of the training process and the observation of MetaBBO-RL's performance.

 ## Requirements